NeoVectorX/MicStreamer/README.md

 ### ⚠️ Heads-Up: Unsigned App Notice

-The MicStreamer Windows Receiver is currently **not digitally signed**, so you may see a Windows SmartScreen warning the first time you run it.  **Click More Info -> Run Anyway to launch**.
-This is normal behavior for indie-developed apps without a certificate.
-The MacOS version is signed.
+The MicStreamer Windows Receiver is currently **not digitally signed**, so you may see a Windows SmartScreen warning the first time you run it.
+Click More Info -> Run Anyway to launch.
+This is normal for unsigned apps from independent developers.
+The EXE is 100% safe and open-source — feel free to inspect the code or build it yourself.

 ---